YishaiBerg/vue-dynamic-marquee/README.md

 	import DynamicMarquee from 'vue-dynamic-marquee';
 	</script>
 ```
 The slot contents will translate across the component's immediate wrapper.
-Take note that since the slot will be absolutly positioned, the wrapper's width and height cannot rely on the contents.
+Take note that since the slot will be absolutely positioned, the wrapper's width and height cannot rely on the contents.

 ## Props
 | Prop  | Type  |  Default | Explanation